About our Retreats

 4:30pm / 5:00pm – Sitting meditation & chanting*

-6:30pm – dinner
+6:30pm – Dinner

-7:30pm – activity or personal practice time
+7:30pm – Activity or personal practice time

-9:30pm – noble silence
+9:30pm – Noble silence

-• * Friends are welcome to sit anywhere in the meditation hall (on either side) behind the monastics for ceremonies, precepts recitation, sitting meditation, and formal lunch.
+- * Friends are welcome to sit anywhere in the meditation hall (on either side) behind the monastics for ceremonies, precepts recitation, sitting meditation, and formal lunch.

 For descriptions of the practices above, see our Be Mindful in Daily Life page.

-Mindfulness is woven into all of our daily activities: speaking, eating, walking, sitting, or enjoying a cup of tea.
-Although Magnolia Grove is not a silent retreat center, stillness and quiet are at the heart of our practice.
+Mindfulness is woven into all of our daily activities: speaking, eating, walking, sitting, Â enjoying a cup of tea…etc. Although Magnolia Grove Monastery is not a silent retreat center, stillness and quiet are at the heart of our practice.
 Everyone is encouraged to generate this peaceful and healing energy by taking time to stop, slow down, be present for ourselves and others, and to be aware of each of our actions throughout the day.
 You may read more about the many ways we practice mindfulness at the monastery on our Be Mindful in Daily Life page.

 We emphasize community practice so that we can support each other and benefit from each other’s presence.
 We ask all who join us to help create the energy of community and togetherness by participating in all scheduled activities and by sharing their living space with others.
+Please be considerate and kind to others.
+If you see something that needs to be addressed, such as inappropriate or unwelcome behaviors, for the collective well being of the community, please don’t hesitate to notify our office, sister-taking-care-of guests, or any of our monastics.Â

 Magnolia Grove is deeply committed to inclusiveness.
 If you have any particular need for assistance or special accommodation please contact us so we can offer you as much support as possible.